 John Link has composed for diverse media including orchestra, chamber and jazz ensembles, rock bands, and electroacoustic instruments.
 He has received commissions from guitarist Daniel Lippel, cellist Caroline Stinson, the Athabasca String Trio, the New Jersey Arts Collective (the 2006 Ionisation Commission for pianist Anthony de Mare), Flexible Music, clarinetist Marianne Gythfeldt, the Lincoln Friends of Chamber Music (for the Ames Piano Quartet), The High Mountain Symphony, and the Composers Guild of New Jersey.
 He was an invited guest composer at the 29th Annual New Music Festival at Bowling Green State University in 2008, and has received awards from the Centre Acanthes, ASCAP, and Meet the Composer.
-Dr. Link is a founding member of the composers group Friends & Enemies of New Music, which presents an annual series of new music concerts in New York City.
+Dr. Link was a founding member of the composers group Friends & Enemies of New Music.
 His music is recorded on the New Focus Recordings, Bridge Records, and 60x60 labels.
-Link is also the author of Elliott Carter: A Guide to Research (Garland, 2000), co-editor with Nicholas Hopkins of Elliott Carter's Harmony Book (Carl Fischer, 2002), co-editor with Marguerite Boland of Elliott Carter Studies (Cambridge University Press, forthcoming), and is currently working on a book about Carter’s late music. www.johnlinkmusic.com
+Link is also the author of Elliott Carter: A Guide to Research (Garland, 2000), co-editor with Nicholas Hopkins of Elliott Carter's Harmony Book (Carl Fischer, 2002), co-editor with Marguerite Boland of Elliott Carter Studies (Cambridge University Press, 2012), and is currently working on a book about Carter’s late music. www.johnlinkmusic.com

 Edmund Fay’s service as a member of William Paterson University’s adjunct music faculty spans several decades during which he has taught Music Technology, Electronic Music 1, Electronic Music 2, Ear Training, Classical Percussion, Orchestral Timpani, as well as conducting and coaching various contemporary chamber music ensembles and percussion ensembles.
 He has also taught at the State University of New York (Purchase, NY) and the Zukofsky Orchestral Seminar (Reykavik, Iceland).
 In addition to his teaching career, Mr. Fay has lead a distinguished performance career both nationally and internationally.
 He has performed in numerous NY Broadway performances, as well as with an extensive list of orchestral, opera and ballet organizations including: San Francisco Symphony New Music Series, Brooklyn Philharmonic, Long Island Philharmonic, Orchestra of St. Luke’s, Vermont Chamber Orchestra, NJ State Opera Orchestra, Opera Classics, New Jersey Philharmonic, Atlantic Sinfonia, Alvin Ailey Dance Company, Pilobolus Dance Company, Princeton Ballet, Joffrey Ballet and the NJ Percussion Ensemble.
 He has been heard in live broadcasts on WQXR, WNYC, WNET, and has recorded on New World Records and on a Grammy Nominated recording on the Warner Music Group’s Nonesuch label.
 Additionally, Mr. Fay is a writer and composer who also leads an active career in cutting-edge technology fields including technical architecture, software engineering and research in psychoacoustics.